 Riser design changes from steel to textile required a complete revision of how these loads could be measured.
 Two COTS solutions were attempted, neither of which collected usable data.
-Strainsert helped conceive, design and test custom force sensors which successfully collected parachute riser load data on the CPAS-EDU-CDT-3-16 airdrop test conducted in August 2015.
+Strainsert helped conceive, design and test custom force sensors which successfully collected parachute riser load data on the CPAS-EDU-CDT-3-16 airdrop test.

 “Strainsert enjoys working with NASA and the challenging programs they provide us”, Strainsert’s President Tim Foley stated recently, “and is proud of our engineering staff being recognized for their stellar work on this project with the CPAS team”.